“Café, society can surely

 “So what’s that got to do with me?”

-“Honestly, you can do this.
-You’ve been through grad school, haven’t you, done some advertising,” she smiled, reaching forward for my hands.
+“You can do this.
+You’ve been through grad school, haven’t you, done some advertising?” she smiled, reaching forward for my hands.
 “Nobody does that if they can’t write proposals.”

 “Hold on, Syd,” I pulled back sharply.
-“I don’t know jack about art proposals.
-I don’t really know much of anything about art.
-Besides, when did you develop this thing for words all of a sudden?”
+“I don’t know jack about art proposals.”

 “Come on, how about one of your artsy friends here?”